Introduction to Shopify

 - Pre-order Manager: Enable pre-orders for your store.

-- Smile: Rewards & Loyalty: Integrate loyalty points, referral programs, and VIP programs.
+- Smile: Rewards and Loyalty: Integrate loyalty points, referral programs, and VIP programs.

 - Wishlist: Add wishlists and personalized email campaigns.